kubecost/docs/multi-cloud.md

 # Setting Up Cloud Integrations
 This document outlines how to set up cloud integration for accounts on multiple cloud providers, or multiple accounts on the same cloud provider.
 Multi-Cloud is an enterprise feature.
 This configuration can be used independently of or in addition to other cloud integration configurations provided by Kubecost.
-Once configured Kubecost will display cloud assets for all configured accounts and perform reconciliations for all [federated clusters](https://github.com/kubecost/docs/blob/master/long-term-storage.md) that have their respective accounts configured.
+Once configured Kubecost will display cloud assets for all configured accounts and perform reconciliation for all [federated clusters](https://github.com/kubecost/docs/blob/master/long-term-storage.md) that have their respective accounts configured.

 ## Step #1 Set up Cloud Cost and Usage Reporting